-You can choose for a percentage of the income to be paid to your surviving spouse or registered civil partner if you die before they do.
+You can choose for a percentage of the income and maturity value to be paid to your surviving spouse or registered civil partner if you die before they do.
 Or, if you're not married or in a registered civil partnership, then we can pay an income to a financially dependent partner.
+The income will be paid to your dependant until the end of your plan or until they die if this is sooner.

-If choose no other death benefit and you die before the end of the plan the percentage of your income selected will be paid to your dependant until the end of the plan or until they die if this is sooner.
+If you choose no other death benefit and you die before the end of the plan:

+- The percentage of your income selected will be paid to your dependant until the end of the plan or until they die if this is sooner. - The percentage of your maturity value will be paid to your dependant if they survive to the end of the plan.
+However, if they die before the end of the plan then no maturity value will be paid.